-For the twelfth consecutive year, the number of first-year (PGY-1) residency positions offered through the National Resident Matching Program® (NRMP®) Main Residency Match® increased.
-A total of 26,678 first-year positions were offered in the 2014 Match.
-This represents an increase of 540 positions compared to last year and an increase of more than 6,000 positions since 2002.
+For the 14th consecutive year, the number of first-year (PGY-1) residency positions offered through the National Resident Matching Program® (NRMP®) Main Residency Match® increased.
+A total of 27,860 first-year positions were offered in the 2016 Match.
+This represents an increase of 567 positions compared to last year and an increase of more than 7,200 positions since 2002.

-The number of IMGs who matched to first-year positions increased by 106 compared to 2013.
-Of the 12,482 IMGs who participated in the 2014 Match, 6,357 (50.9%) matched.
-In the 2013 Match, 6,251 (49.3%) IMGs were matched to first-year positions.
-(The preceding data include a small number of Fifth Pathway applicants who participated in the 2013 and 2014 Matches; for 2014, these data include 15 Fifth Pathway participants who are not represented in the data below for non-U.S. citizen and U.S. citizen IMGs.)
+Compared to 2015, the number of international medical graduates (IMGs) who participated in the Match increased by 403, and the number of IMGs who matched to first-year positions increased by 336.
+Of the 12,790 IMGs who participated in the 2016 Match, 6,638 (51.9%) matched.
+In the 2015 Match, 6,302 (50.9%) IMGs were matched to first-year positions.
+(The preceding data include a very small number of Fifth Pathway applicants who participated in the 2015 and 2016 Matches.
+For 2016, these data include seven Fifth Pathway participants who are not represented in the data below.)

-Of the 5,133 U.S. citizen IMG participants, 2,722 (53.0%) were matched to first-year positions, an increase of 31 over last year.
-This is the eleventh consecutive year that there has been an increase in the number of U.S. citizen IMGs matching to first-year positions.
+Of the 5,323 U.S. citizen IMG participants, 2,869 (53.9%) were matched to first-year positions, an increase of 209 from last year.
+The number of U.S. citizen IMGs matching to first-year positions has increased in 12 of the last 13 Matches.

 About the Match